spencerbutler/tmux-tweaks/README.md

 - `@tweaks_theme_icons` 'ICON-NAME'` live in [themes/icons](/themes/icons)

 You can set the `@tweaks_` options to any value (minus the file extension) that exist in the directories.

+## Features *experimental*
+### Export Theme
+`prefix e` will prompt you to name your theme.
+`prefix E` will write your theme to $HOME/..tmux/tmux-tweaks/local/export/themes/THEME-NAME.theme
+`prefix C-e` will load THEME-NAME (defaults to the name of the THEME-NAME you just created.)
+### Reset to Defaults
+`tmux set -g @tweaks_theme 'factory-settings'` will reset all options and variables to their default states.

 ## Support
 ### Issues